vduttadev/simple-s3-gradle-plugin/README.md

 ## Authentication

-The S3 plugin accepts the aws credentails.
+The S3 plugin accepts the aws credentials.
 Additionally you can specify a credentials by setting the project `s3.accessKey, s3.accessSecret, s3.region` property:

 ```groovy
 s3 {